A symmetry-protected topological optical lattice clock: Introduction

 At the moment, however, quantum simulations of topological quantum matter appear to be independent from the field of quantum sensing.
-While the realization of topological phases is exciting in its own right, what is even more appealing is the potential use of topological robustness to remove vulnerability of sensors to unwanted noise while keeping their sensitivity to the desired signal.
-Achieving this goal requires one to first realize topological phases in state-of-the-art quantum sensors, then to explore the metrological benefits, if any, gained from the underlying topological robustness.
+While the realization of topological phases is exciting in its own right, what is even more appealing is the potential use of topological robustness to remove the vulnerability of state-of-the-art sensors to unwanted noise while keeping their sensitivity to the desired signal.
+In fact, state-of-the-art optical lattice clocks are limited by the Dick (sampling) noise of an optical local oscillator, and a protocol that extends the coherent evolution time would be highly valuable.
+Moreover, even in synchronous comparison between two clocks, which are in principle immune to the Dick noise, at the current $10^5$ atoms, the differential measurements are still not yet limited by the standard quantum limit (SQL) -- the fundamental bound in sensitivity achievable with uncorrelated atoms.
+Therefore, an urgent current need is to find noise-suppressing protocols to allow current clocks to operate at the SQL, before implementing strategies to further improving OLCs via quantum entanglement.